Job 31:14 “What will I do when God confronts me? What will I answer when called to account?”

-There is a response we must all consider when the day of reckoning arrives.
-Actions are not without consequence and for every word spoken, we will give an account.
+There is a response we must all consider when the day of reckoning arrives, the day when every person will stand before God and give an account of their lives.
+Actions are not without consequence and every word spoken, each thought and intent of the heart will be measured against God’s standard of Holiness.

-I’ve heard on numerous occasions those who question whether someone like Job should be held accountable for sin since he lived prior to Moses and the impartation of the moral law.
+Many have questioned whether someone like Job should be held accountable for sin, especially since he lived prior to Moses and the giving of the moral law.
 This argument extends to other people groups who have been isolated in jungles or islands, and have never heard a missionaries account of the gospel.
 What about those who don’t even have a written language or can’t read a Bible since it doesn’t exist in their culture?

-According to Apologetic press, there is good evidence that this book was written after the flood ~2350 B.C., and before the time of Moses ~1750 B.C.
+According to Apologetic press, there is good evidence that the book of Job was written after the flood ~2350 B.C., and before the time of Moses ~1750 B.C.

 A. Eliphaz refers to the flood as being in the past in Job 22:16